Mathematics Department Policies

 Whether teaching developmental courses or transfer courses, the Math Department strongly feels that word problem applications are a very important part of the curriculum and should be given due emphasis in class and on tests.

 To achieve some uniformity and consistency within the Department, we ask that you follow the guidelines presented here.
-If any new instructor or part-time instructor has any concerns or questions about a particular course or Departmental policy, he/she should feel free to contact Bob Bradshaw or Dean Mikelyn Stacey or a full-time math instructor.
+If any new instructor or part-time instructor has any concerns or questions about a particular course or Departmental policy, he/she should feel free to contact Andy Bloom or the Dean of Science, Engineering, and Mathematics, or a full-time math instructor.